Learn about By-Law Enforcement

 I'm just curious why I can't park on the front lawn that I own when washing my car or keeping it in the shade who made this ridiculous money-grab law .
 I've never got a ticket but I know friends that did and couldn't believe it, is it really coming to this you buy a home that takes half your life to pay off, and you pay ridiculous amounts of property tax only to find out you don't own your property.

-Tony asked over 1 year agoLeamington Council passed By-law 08-18, a by-law regulating motor vehicle parking in residential zones and specifically making it an offence to park a motor vehicle other than in a garage or residential driveway.
+Tony asked almost 2 years agoLeamington Council passed By-law 08-18, a by-law regulating motor vehicle parking in residential zones and specifically making it an offence to park a motor vehicle other than in a garage or residential driveway.

 You can view the by-law here: By-law 08-18 -